Nishinomiya: Agriculture

 Since most of the farmland is in the urban district, Nishinomiya agriculture is in a difficult situation; it worsens every year.
-Efforts are being made to improve farming to make it profitable by growing such marketable products as soft vegetables for the big markets of Osaka and Kobe.
+Efforts are being made to improve farming, attempting to make it profitable by growing marketable products such as soft vegetables for the big markets of Osaka and Kobe.
 Other efforts include effective land use by growing crops in greenhouses using hydroponic techniques and development of techniques for safe products.

 Residential districts

 Nishinomiya is situated between the major cities of Kobe and Osaka.
-Luxury neighborhoods are common in this city, especially in areas near Ashiya.
+Luxury neighborhoods are common in the city, especially in areas near Ashiya.
 Some of the shopping malls in Nishinomiya are the Lalaport Koshien and the Hankyu Nishinomiya Gardens.